 You’ll want to bookmark this post to use all year long.
 Send it to your librarian.
 Share it with your students’ parents.
 Because nothing gets kids jazzed about reading like learning about real life.
-Here are 50 nonfiction picture books published in 2017 that you can share with kids of any age to spark a new passion or engage them in their own writing.
+Here are 50 nonfiction picture books you can share with kids of any age to spark a new passion or engage them in their own writing.

 Books about important people